apache/spark/BREEZE.rst

   See also `Docker for Mac - Space <https://docs.docker.com/docker-for-mac/space>`_ for details on increasing disk space available for Docker on Mac.
 - **Docker problems**: Sometimes it is not obvious that space is an issue when you run into a problem with Docker.
-If you see a weird behaviour, try `cleaning up the images <#cleaning-up-the-images>`_.
+If you see a weird behaviour, try ``breeze cleanup-image`` command.
   Also see `pruning <https://docs.docker.com/config/pruning/>`_ instructions from Docker.

 Here is an example configuration with more than 200GB disk space for Docker: